glacials/twos.dev/src/cold/apple.md

 embedded buttons which (outside of Gmail) open a web browser to the Google Calendar UI.

-{{ video
+{{ template "src/templates/\_videos.html.tmpl" "/img/apple-mail" }}

-  "Opening a Google Calendar invitation from within the Apple ecosystem."
+Opening a Google Calendar invitation from within the Apple ecosystem.
-  "mail"
-}}

 Apple Calendar’s UI is prettier than Google Calendar’s, which hasn’t seemed to have a refresh in a decade.
 Apple Calendar can automatically generate “travel